 Discussion

-Fungi are one of the crucial inhabitants of the human gastrointestinal tract52.
-In the previous, most of the research would like to force on the relationship between gut bacteria and the host.
-Fungi were ignored in the microbiota studies for an extended period because of their low proportion in the enteric microbiome53.
-During further research, some studies9,11,12,54 revealed that fungi also played an essential role in the associations with the host.
-Our study was the first to report the enteric fungi altered in CRC across multiple cohorts according to the acknowledge we know.

-According to the alpha diversity rarefaction curve, our results indicated that the fungal plateau was 10,000.
-The previous study revealed that beyond 60 million and 80 million reads per sample were required to recover all bacterial classification55 and the full richness of different Antimicrobial resistance (AMR) gene families56 in the fecal sample.
-Our research could suggest that future studies on enteric fungi should be conducted at a sequencing depth of at least 10 thousand fungi in each case.
+In this study, we performed the first comprehensive multi-cohort meta-analysis of enteric fungi shortgun metagenomics in CRC.
+Previous researches mainly focused on the relationship between gut bacteria and host pathology.
+Fungi were much less investigated in microbiota studies for an extended period because of their low proportion (0.1% of gut microbiota) in the enteric microbiome53.
+According to the alpha diversity rarefaction curve, our research suggest that future studies on enteric fungi should be conducted at a sequencing depth of at least ten thousand fungi in each case.
 We have supplemented the gaps in sequencing depth for fungi and provided reliable support for follow-up fungal research based on the meta-analysis of more than 2,000 samples.

+More than 2,000 CRC and heathy control samples from 8 study cohorts and 3 different continents were assembled in this meta-analysis.
+We were able to demonstrate the distinct mycobiota alteration in CRC patients versus heathy individuals.
+Using robust statistical methods, we also identified differentially abundant fungi present in CRC patients which could be used together with bacterial markers to improve the accuracy of distinguishing CRC patients from tumor-free healthy individuals based on fecal metagenomes.
+Our DAGC analysis further inferred the correlations among fungal markers and bacterial markers identified as well as the correlation differences in CRC patients versus healthy controls.

-Previous studies have revealed that genetic background, age, dietary habits, lifestyle, and local environments play crucial roles in the heterogeneity of enteric microbiota among humans55.
-We observed a significant p-value for the fungal composition difference in different cohorts from the principal component analysis results.
+Cohort heterogeneity of the enteric mycobiota was observed across different studies.
+From our principal component analysis results, there were significant p-values for the fungal compositional differences across cohorts.
+This is consistent with previous studies showing the crucial roles of genetic background, age, dietary habits, lifestyle, and local environments in the composition of microbiota across different populations55.
 This observation is consistent with previous bacterial research56,57 exposing the effects of ethnicity and technical various on gut microbiota and highlights the compulsion for combined analysis.
-We showed that the enteric fungal profile in CRC is distinct from healthy controls, and it owned significant regional differences.
 Ascomycota and Basidiomycota dominated both CRC and control subjects in almost all cohorts.
 The alpha diversity in CRC was altered and decreased compared with healthy controls.
 It was similar to other intestinal diseases IBD in the previous research8.
 In the IBD research, Saccharomyces cerevisiae and Candida albicans were enriched in IBD, which may be the primary reason for low alpha diversity in IBD.
 However, this study showed they have no apparent difference between CRC and healthy control.
 This revealed that even though the alpha diversity of the various disease would be disturbed, their mechanisms may be different.